7 min read / 26 April 2023 / Laura Garvin Gomez

 Eucalyptus oil contains a highly anti-inflammatory compound known simply as eucalyptol.

 When applied to the skin, eucalyptol can help reduce swelling around muscular injuries and tackle any corresponding pain.
-This was proven in a when patients who had just undergone knee surgery used eucalyptus oil as a topical remedy.
+This was proven in a 2013 study when patients who had just undergone knee surgery used eucalyptus oil as a topical remedy.

 Eucalyptus oil may also be able to relax tense muscles in the face, leading to a reduction in headaches caused by stress or tiredness.